Martin Armiger: Record producer and music composer

 Armiger was composer for Come In Spinner, an ABC TV series in 1989, and produced the soundtrack of the same title in 1990, by Vince Jones and Grace Knight, which peaked at No. 4 on the ARIA Album Charts.
 Armiger provided the inspiration for the Screen Music Awards established by the Australian Guild of Screen Composers (AGSC) in 1992.
 He was subsequently AGSC president for seven years.
 In 1993 he produced Seven Deadly Sins, another soundtrack, for the ABC TV drama series of the same name.
 His former bandmate, Kelly, provided vocals on the soundtrack together with Vika Bull, Deborah Conway, and Renée Geyer.
 The album provided a single, "He Can't Decide".
 Armiger co-wrote various tracks, "He Can't Decide", "Imagine the World" and "Maybe This Time" (all with Kelly), and "Don't Break It I Say" (with Kelly, Conway and Geyer).

 He wrote the theme of Cody (1994–95), a six-part TV drama series for Seven Network.
 At the APRA Awards of 1995 he won Most Performed Television Theme for his composition.
 The Sports reformed for the Mushroom 25 Live anniversary concert on 14 November 1998, at the Melbourne Cricket Ground (MCG), but Armiger was unable to perform due to a previously broken leg turning gangrenous.
 For the gig the group used Ashley Naylor of Even on guitar.
 During September 2000 Armiger was hospitalised by an infection, in the following January he recalled his experience in an article, "Waiting for Life and Death'", for The Sydney Morning Herald.

 As of 2004 Armiger was Head of Screen Composition at the Australian Film Television and Radio School (AFTRS).
 At AFTRS he coordinated and taught the Graduate Diploma in Screen Composition as a specialist course for selected students.
 He composed the news theme for the ABC which has been in use on ABC1 since early 2005.
 In 2006 Flinders University recognised his contributions to the music industry as a recipient of their Distinguished Alumni Awards.
 Also that year his portrait, by John R Walker, was a finalist at the Archibald Prize.

 In 1989, Armiger was called as an expert witness along with Derek Williams and Dr G.B.
-Hair in the Federal Court of Australia in a copyright infringement case brought by Guy Gross against CBS Records Australia Limited and Collette Roberts, with the court finding in the defendants' favour.
+Hair in the Federal Court of Australia in support of a copyright infringement case brought by Guy Gross against CBS Records Australia Limited and Collette Roberts, with the court ruling in the defendants' favour.

 Again, in October 2009 Armiger was called as an expert witness for a Federal Court hearing on a plagiarism claim against Colin Hay and Ron Strykert as writers of the 1981 Men at Work hit single "Down Under", which peaked at No. 1 in Australia, United Kingdom, and United States.
 The flute riff was claimed to be from "Kookaburra Sits in the Old Gum Tree".
 Armiger stated that the riff had the same melody as "Kookaburra" but gave a different impression in "Down Under" and that it was debatable whether it was the song's hook.